 The image 5 indicates the wooded areas that were created with the semi-automated classification of the Sentinel imagery of 2016.
-In this image the classes Image 5: 'Wooded' areas under investigation of Forest and Shrub are combined as logging is taking place in forested and in more open and lower tree canopy areas as well.
+In this image the classes of Forest and Shrub are combined as logging is taking place in forested and in more open and lower tree canopy areas as well.